670Mustangs/programming/Introduction.md

 ---
-title: 'Introduction - About the Robot'
+title: About the Robot

-layout: nil
+parent: 2019 Tech Binder
+has_children: false
+nav_order: 1
 ---

-### Quick Robot Specs
+# Quick Robot Specs

 **Robot Name:** The Flex